PlainsightAI/filter-license-annotation-demo/CONTRIBUTING.md

 ## Setting up your development environment

-The License Plate Annotation Demo Filter is a standalone Python package built with [OpenFilter](https://github.com/PlainsightAI/openfilter).
+The Plate ID OCR is a standalone Python package built with [OpenFilter](https://github.com/PlainsightAI/openfilter).

 To set up your environment: